-50 This section of the text has been partially published by the author in the paper: Ferreira, I., Caitana, B., & Nunes, N. (2016).
+&lt;sup>50 This section of the text has been partially published by the author in the paper: Ferreira, I., Caitana, B., & Nunes, N. (2016).
 A reinvenção do social através da inovação em tempos de crise: Reflexões sobre casos em Portugal e Canadá.
 In H. V. Neto, & S. L. Coelho, S.L.
 (Org.), Movimentos sociais e participação cívica.
 Porto, Portugal: Civeri Publishing.
-It is also part of the ongoing PhD research under the topic "Governance, citizenship and participation in small and medium-sized cities: comparative study between Portuguese and Canadian cities", funded by Fundação para a Ciência e Tecnologia, Fundação Calouste Gulbenkian and the decision-making processes, aiming to create a more inclusive city.
+It is also part of the ongoing PhD research under the topic "Governance, citizenship and participation in small and medium-sized cities: comparative study between Portuguese and Canadian cities", funded by Fundação para a Ciência e Tecnologia, Fundação Calouste Gulbenkian and the high.
+Its main focus is to train women to participate in the local governance and in the decision-making processes, aiming to create a more inclusive city.
 It promotes knowledge spread about urban governance processes and its members are very diverse and representing diverse communities (native communities, special needs, low-income, migrants).
 By training facilitation and communication competencies, CAWI promotes the development of engaging abilities of its members in their own communities (Ferreira, 2013).